angelstreet/virtualpytest/backend_core/README.md

 # VirtualPyTest Backend Core

-Pure Python business logic and device controllers for VirtualPyTest framework.
+**Shared library** containing pure Python business logic and device controllers for VirtualPyTest framework.

 ## 🎯 **Purpose**

-backend_core contains the core automation logic and device controllers without any web framework dependencies.
-It's designed to be imported by other services that need device control capabilities.
+backend_core is a **shared library component** that contains core automation logic and device controllers without any web framework dependencies.
+It's designed to be imported by other services (backend_server, backend_host) that need device control capabilities.

+**⚠️ Note**: This is NOT a standalone service - it's a library that gets imported by other components.

 ## 📦 **What's Included**